hpi-swa/smalltalkCI/gemstone/README.md

 ![ol continuation view][4]

-The debug menu item can be used to bring up the debugger on the continuation.
+The `debug continuation` menu item can be used to bring up the debugger on the continuation.

 To rerun the the tests from within a tODE session use the following command in the tODE shell: